DEWETRON/TRION-SDK/README.md

 # Documentation

-An online version of the TRION SDK documentaion is hosted here:
+An online version of the TRION SDK documentation is hosted here:

 https://dewetron.github.io/TRION-SDK/